 Transboundary Aquifers of the World

 The 2015 Map of Transboundary Aquifers of the World (2015 TBA Map) shows the information presently available on the occurrence and extent of Transboundary Aquifers worldwide.
-There are now 592 identified transboundary aquifers (including 226 transboundary ‘groundwater bodies' as defined in the European Union Water Framework Directive, EU WFD, underlying almost every nation.
+There are now 366 identified transboundary aquifers and 226 transboundary ‘groundwater bodies' (as defined in the European Union Water Framework Directive) underlying almost every nation state.

 The map is based on the most recent results of an inventory of many projects of many projects carried out around the world.
 This 2015 special edition includes a series of three thematic maps which overlay the Transboundary Aquifers of the World.
 The TBA Map is also available online at IGRAC's Global Groundwater Information System (GGIS).